SethSterlin/A-B-Landing-Page-Test-Maven-Fuzzy-Factory/README.md

 The new landing page (/lander-1) achieved a lower bounce rate (53.22%) compared to the homepage (58.34%), indicating improved user engagement for paid search traffic.
 This result suggests that aligning landing page design more closely with user intent can effectively reduce early session drop-offs.

+---

+### Recomentations

+Based on the insights uncovered from funnel analysis and A/B testing results, the following recommendations are proposed to improve user engagement and conversion performance.

+- Redirect paid search traffic to the new landing page (/lander-1).
+The A/B test shows that the new landing page achieved a lower bounce rate (53.22%) compared to the homepage (58.34%) for Google Search (nonbrand) traffic.
+Routing paid traffic to /lander-1 should reduce early drop-offs and improve session quality.

+- Prioritize landing page optimization over downstream funnel stages.
+Since 100% of sessions enter through the homepage, early-stage engagement has the highest impact on overall conversion performance.
+Improving the landing experience should be treated as a higher priority than checkout-stage optimizations.

+- Strengthen above-the-fold messaging to align with user intent.
+The high pre-test bounce rate (~59%) indicates a mismatch between user expectations and landing page content.
+Clearer value propositions, stronger CTAs, and intent-matched messaging should be emphasized to encourage deeper site exploration.

+- Expand A/B testing beyond Bounce Rate as the sole metric.
+While Bounce Rate is effective for measuring immediate engagement, future experiments should also evaluate downstream metrics such as product page click-through rate, add-to-cart rate, and conversion rate to ensure business impact.

+- Apply a segmented landing page strategy across acquisition channels.
+The improvement seen in paid search traffic suggests that a single generic homepage may not effectively serve all traffic sources.
+Creating channel-specific landing pages could further improve engagement and conversion outcomes.

 ## Resources